 Darien Province, Panama

-When asked what my favorite experience is after 2 years of travel, I usually describe camping on an erupting volcano in Guatemala, or my journey into the Darien Gap.
-The Darien has an almost mythical quality to it — a dangerous land full of exotic plants, wildlife, and indigenous people.
-Largely untouched by the modern world.
+When asked what my favorite experiences are after 10-years of world travel, I usually describe camping on an erupting volcano in Guatemala, trekking through Afghanistan, or my journey into the remote Darien Gap.

-End of the Road
+End Of The Road

 Traditional Emberá Home

-The Emberá Indians build their homes up on stilts to protect against animals and flooding.
-The log ladder serves two purposes.
+The log ladder up to the main level serves two purposes.
 Along with providing access to the home, if the notches are facing out visitors are welcome — if they are rolled under it means “do not disturb”.
 I thought that was pretty cool!

-These guys may look like military soldiers, but technically they are Panama’s elite border police.
-Drug smugglers often use the Darien to transport their goods over the border from Colombia.
-Access to most areas without Senafront’s explicit permission is impossible.
+These guys may look like military soldiers, but technically they are Panama’s elite border police called Senafront.
+Drug smugglers use the Darien to transport their goods over the border from Colombia.
+Human trafficking is a popular activity too.

 Darien National Park

-The area is also home to painful fire ants, deadly fur-de lance snakes, jaguars, bot flies that lay eggs under your skin, wild pigs, and other critters you probably don’t want to meet up close.
+The area is also home to painful fire ants, deadly fer-de-lance snakes, jaguars, bot flies which lay eggs under your skin, wild pigs, and other animals you probably don’t want to meet.